ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 ### from Reinsaat

-- `L.`, `MIll.` can be removed
+- use `Scientific name subheading` together with `name` (as cultivar, see above) for our `unique_name` (`Cucurbita ssp.` from `Scientific name kulturhinweise` shouldn't exist)
+- Remove all occurrences of `L.`, `MIll.`, and `var.`.
 - Entries on Reinsaat that are spelled like "Brassica oleracea convar. botrytis var. italica" (https://www.reinsaat.at/shop/EN/brassica/broccoli/limba/) exist in our database as "Brassica oleracea italica".
+  Add the Reinsaat entry to our database in a different row with the following nomenclature:
+  Brassica oleracea italica 'Limba', with `Brassica oleracea italica` as parent, by following rules:
-  - Ignore the term "convar." and the following word.
+  - Remove the term "convar." and its following word.
-  - Ignore the "var.".
-  - Ignore the "ssp." and the "ssp." with its following word.
+  - Remove the "ssp." and its following word.
-- cultivar (de: Sorte) is a rank below variety and is expressed in non-latin words, such as 'Limba', and is mostly found aside the Latin name.
-In our database we want them back together in one name (the unique name).
-The spelling should be:
+- The `name` maps to cultivar (de: Sorte), i.e. a rank below variety and is expressed in non-latin words, such as 'Limba'.
-  - cultivar name in single quotes.
-  - cultivar name capitalized.
+  In our database we want them:
-  - e.g. Brassica oleracea italica 'Limba' or Malus domestica 'Gala'.
+  - back together in one name (the unique name, as described above) e.g. Brassica oleracea italica 'Limba' or Malus domestica 'Gala'.
-- Add the Reinsaat entry to our database in a different row with the following nomenclature: Brassica oleracea italica 'Limba'.
-- Use database information of "Brassica oleracea italica" (if no new information comes with "Limba", otherwise use all "Limba"-specific information and supplement with already existing data from database for higher rank).

-- Cucurbita ssp. --> Cucurbita maxima/pepo/moschata
+  - with a link to the variety, if present, otherwise species
 - Daucus carota L. ssp. sativus --> Daucus carota sativus
 - Petroselinum crispum ssp. tuberosum --> Petroselinum crispum tuberosum
+- Papaver somnif. var. paeonifl. --> Papaver somniferum paeoniflorum
+- Alcea rosea fl. pl. --> Alcea rosea flore pleno
+- Campanula lat. macr. --> Campanula latifolia macrantha
+- Malva sylvestris ssp. maur. --> Malva sylvestris mauritiana

 - edible_uses (practicalplants) contains oil